Synonym(s)

 - Hypotension, acute renal failure, hyperkalemia, urticarial exanthema (0.1-1% of cases) and urticaria (0.01-0.1%).

-- gastrointestinal disturbances (1-3%), upper abdominal discomfort (reports of isolated visceral angioedema are available)
+- gastrointestinal disorders (1-3%), upper abdominal complaints (reports of isolated visceral angioedema are available)

-- Pruritus: It is not uncommon for ACE inhibitors to cause pruritus, which may manifest late and is extremely resistant to therapy (often accompanied by physical urticaria).
+- Pruritus: It is not uncommon for ACE inhibitors to cause pruritus (often accompanied by physical urticaria), which may manifest late and is extremely resistant to therapy.

-- Angioedema: From a dermatological/allergological point of view, the angioedema (AE/0.01-0.1%) acquired by the use of ACE inhibitors is important.
-This side effect occurs mainly in patients deficient in aminopeptidase P (this enzyme, together with ACE, is responsible for the degradation of bradykinin).
-AE symptoms occur mainly after the first month of ACE treatment.
-However, very late-onset cases have also been described in the literature, sometimes after several years of stable therapy.
-It has been observed that patients previously treated stably with ACE inhibitors developed AE after the addition of another drug, including the combination of aspirin or nonsteroidal anti-inflammatory drugs with ACE inhibitors.
-This sometimes very late and rare side effect of ACE inhibitors should be noted.
+- Angioedema: Angioedema (AE/0.01-0.1%) acquired through the use of ACE inhibitors is important from a dermatological/allergological point of view.
+This side effect occurs mainly in patients with a deficiency of aminopeptidase P (this enzyme is responsible for the degradation of bradykinin together with ACE).
+AE symptoms mainly occur after the first month of ACE treatment.
+However, very late cases are also described in the literature, sometimes after several years of stable therapy.
+It has been observed that patients previously stably treated with ACE inhibitors developed AE after the addition of another drug, including the combination of aspirin or non-steroidal anti-inflammatory drugs with ACE inhibitors.
+Attention should be drawn to this sometimes very late and rare side effect of ACE inhibitors.
 ACE-induced angioedema is best treated with 30mg Icatibant (antagonist of the bradykinin B2 receptor).

-- For further side effects, see under the individual preparations.
+- Further side effects can be found under the individual preparations.

 InteractionsThis section has been translated automatically.